-- Pre-service training should be viewed as a support to the caregiver who has taken on the responsibility of caring for children for the first time. - Research indicates without some basic understanding of children and how to work with them, the health, safety and well-being of the children in care are at risk.
+• Pre-service training should be viewed as a support to the caregiver who has taken on the responsibility of caring for children for the first time.

+- Research indicates without some basic understanding of children and how to work with them, the health, safety and well-being of the children in care are at risk.

+- Regarding paragraph (1), the developmental stages of children include the major domains of child development, which are:

+- Cognitive development;

+- o Social development;

+- o Emotional development;

+- o Physical development; and

+- o Approaches to learning.

 §744.1307.
-Are any caregivers exempt from the pre-service training?
+Are any caregivers exempt from the preservice training?